 To read these documents go to

-- legislation page or www.legislation.govt.nz.
+- Legislation page of this website or to www.legislation.govt.nz.

 - For Local Government bylaws, go to your local Council’s website.

-NOTE: Doesn’t matter how minor the project is, all building work, including exempt work, must be carried out in accordance with the Building Act, the Building Code, and the District Plan.
+NOTE: It doesn’t matter how minor the project is, all building work, including exempt work, must be carried out in accordance with the Building Act, the Building Code, and the District Plan.
 Any exempt building work not completed in accordance with the New Zealand Building Code or the Resource Management Act may be subject to the enforcement provisions of either Act.

-If non-exempt building work has been done without a Building Consent, you may:
+If NON-EXEMPT building work has been done without a Building Consent, you may:

 - an Infringement Notice and fine may be issued; or

 - a Notice to Fix to make the work compliant with the Building Code or to remove the illegal work may be issued; or

 - the builder may face disciplinary actions from their LBP board; or

 - you may have trouble selling the property; or